EgeBerkYurtkoruyan/RL_A2/README.md

   - `plot_mean_results.py`: Contains functions to visualize the mean results from multiple experiment repetitions.

 - **Configuration and Dependencies**
-  - `config.json.py`: **You need to remove .py extension before using it.** Stores model hyperparameters (e.g., layer units) and training parameters such as learning rate, discount factor, total steps, and more.
   - `requirements.txt`: Lists all Python dependencies required to run the project.

 - **Experiment Management**